SebKuzminsky/MazakVQC1540/Bøn-README.md

 The tool change button at the back is connected to the control computer, not directly to the tool magazine.

-To unclamp the tool in the spindle, the spindle-run signal must be false and the spindle-zero-speed signal must be true.
+To unclamp the tool in the spindle, the spindle-set signal must be true, spindle-run signal must be false and the spindle-zero-speed signal must be true.
 Then the tool-unclamp signal can be set to true to release the tool, while watching the tool-clamped and tool-unclamped signals for feedback.

 ## Home and Limit switches